Shvetashvatara Upanishad: End of misery and sorrow, the joyful Deva, seeking His refuge for freedom – Sixth Adhyāya

 The Upanishad, in verses 6.14 through 6.20 discusses Deva (God), interchangeably with Brahman-Atman, and its importance in achieving moksha (liberation, freedom).
 The text asserts that Deva is the light of everything, and He is the "one swan" of the universe.
 It is He who is self-made, the supreme spirit, the quality in everything, the consciousness of conscious, the master of primeval matter and of the spirit (individual Self), the cause of transmigration of the Self, and it is his knowledge that leads to deliverance and release from all sorrow, misery, bondage and fear.
 It is impossible to end sorrow, confusion and consequences of evil, without knowing this joyful, blissful Deva, asserts the sixth chapter of the Shvetashvatara Upanishad.
 It is to this Deva (divine Self) that, states the text, "I go, being desirous of liberation, for refuge and shelter".
+Shvetashvatara Upanishad does not extensively discuss the concept of bhakti (devotion), however, in verse 6.23, it does touch upon the importance of bhakti:

 Reception

 Ancient and medieval Indian scholars left many Bhasya (review, commentary) on Shvetashvatara Upanishad.
-These include those attributed to Adi Shankara, Vijnanatma, Shankarananda and Narayana Tirtha.
+These include those attributed to Adi Shankara, Vijnanatma, Shankarananda, and Narayana Tirtha.
 However, given the nature of open scholarship in Indian traditions, it is unclear if some of these commentaries are exclusive works of a single author, or are they partially or completely the work of another later scholar.
 For example, the style, the inconsistencies, the citation method, the colophons in the commentary on Shvetashvatara Upanishad as it survives in modern form, and attributed to Shankara, makes it doubtful that it was written in the surviving form by Shankara.
 Rather, most scholars consider it likely that the Shvetashvatara commentary attributed to Shankara was remodeled and interpolated by one or more later authors.